texfaq/texfaq.github.io/FAQ-sysother.md

 A version of emTeX, packaged to use a
-[TDS directory structure](./FAQ-tds.html), is separately available as an emTeX 'contribution'.
+[TDS directory structure](./FAQ-tds.html), is separately available as an emTeX ''contribution''.
 Note that neither emTeX itself, nor emTeX-TDS, is maintained.
 Users of Microsoft operating systems, who want an up-to-date (La)TeX system, need Win32-based systems.